 All visits include a mandatory guide who will accompany you on your tour.
 Don’t forget that the temperature inside the cave is 16C and that the stairs can be wet and slippery: wear comfortable shoes and warm clothes.

-Due to the COVID-19 emergency, you need to consult the official website for opening times and details prior to your visit.
+Consult the official website for opening times and details prior to your visit.

 Article written by: A. BarettaRedattore